Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 The Bayberry Christmas ornaments with the more watered down version of paint were not opaque.
 Quite the opposite!

-They had a wonderfully translucent look that allows the Christmas lights to penetrate through them, highlighting them much more!
+They had a wonderfully translucent look with a touch of added elegance that allows the Christmas lights to penetrate through them, highlighting them much more!

 They still look sage green, but with a marbled look!